SixArm/gitconfig-settings/README.md

 For the complete list of aliases, and all the configurations, please see the files in the `gitconfig.d` directory.

-There are two files that are specific to the operating system; use the one that's right for your system.

-  * specific-to-osx
-  * specific-to-windows

 ## Install

 Clone: